Adriana-Bamberger/Portfolio-Website-V1/README.md

 Currently a casual work in progress.

 ## Learning Objectives
-I am exploring more UI design, 3D motion, and three.js eventually I'll build my own component library to connect to it.
+I am exploring more UI design, motion, and 3D Graphics.

 ## Technologies and Skills Used So Far
 - Typescript